aqthai/aqthai/README.md

 but clicking [here](https://www.hackerrank.com/alvinquanthai) will tell what HackerRank says.

+[Printmaking](https://aqthai.github.io/print-protest/) has further my involvement in wildlife reservation.
+It expresses strong feelings about a topic that may carry onto data science.

 | Spoken Language | Proficiency |
 | ----------- | ----------- |
 | Japanese | Beginner |